-Beeswax is a natural wax produced by honeybees.
-Bees secrete beeswax to build hexagonal cells called comb where they will store honey and place eggs.
+Beeswax is the natural wax produced by honeybees.
+Bees secrete beeswax to build hexagonal cells (comb) where their food and eggs are stored.
 Bees consume 7kg of honey to produce 1 kg of beeswax.
 Beeswax offers 3 unique properties: high moldability, water resistance and structural stability at room temperature.
 Our beeswax is produced at low temperatures and avoids ultrafiltration.
 Our beeswax has a dark yellow color and a natural honey fragrance.

-Beeswax is used in numerous ways.
-Beeswax makes candles that remove air pollutants.
+Beeswax can be used to makes candles.
 Beeswax protects shoes and furniture from water when applied as a tincture.
-Cosmetics with beeswax repair and regenerate skin.
+Beeswax in homemade cosmetics repairs and regenerates skin.
 Cotton fabrics submerged in beeswax create sustainable food wraps.
 Salves made with beeswax treat cuts, wounds and burns.

-Store beeswax at room temperature.
-Avoid keeping near a heating source or exposed to direct sunlight.
+Store beeswax at room temperature in dark place.
+Avoid exposure to direct heating source or direct sunlight.
 Heat will soften beeswax and accelerate the natural color deterioration.